Jahia/jcontent/README.md

 ### Actions

+#### Configuration
+Actions are configured in the `Actions/defaultActions.js` file.

-Actions are configured within the `actions` array in the `config` entry of the application context.
+Actions configurations can be override within the `actions` array in the `config` entry of the application context.

 An Action configuration describe how the action should work and what it does.